SS Onoko: Construction

 The superintendent of Onoko's construction was John H. Smith, who learned iron shipbuilding technology and techniques on the River Clyde in Scotland.
 Smith worked for the newly founded Globe Shipbuilding Company of Cleveland, Ohio, successors to an old and respected boiler and engine building company.

-On February 16, 1882 the day Onoko was scheduled to be launched, about five thousand people came to watch the launching despite the rough weather conditions.
-With all the preparations completed Smith gave the launch signal at 3 p.m..
-The ropes that were tied to Onoko were cut at each end enabling her to slide into the water.
+On February 16, 1882, the day Onoko was scheduled to be launched, about five thousand people came to watch the launching despite rough weather conditions.
+With all preparations completed Smith gave the launch signal at 3 p.m., and Onoko slid into the water.
 During the next few months Onoko was outfitted and rigged.
-Although most of the vessel's machinery had been fitted before her launching, her masts at least were installed later.
-This was done by the Messrs, Upson, Walton & Company.
+Although most of the vessel's machinery had been fitted before her launching, her masts at least were installed later by the Messrs.
+Upson, Walton & Company.

 Service history

 Onoko was enrolled in Cleveland on March 31, 1882.
-On her maiden voyage Onoko sailed from Cleveland on April 19, 1882 leaving port at 11 p.m. and arriving in Chicago around 2 p.m. the next day.
+On her maiden voyage Onoko sailed from Cleveland on April 19, 1882, leaving port at 11 p.m. and arriving in Chicago around 2 p.m. the next day.
 She was carrying 2,536 tons of coal.
 Onoko's captain, W.H.
 Pringle, reported that Onoko "behaved splendidly and steered like a yacht".
-By April 25, Onoko had been loaded with a cargo of wheat bound for Buffalo, New York and left at 3:30 p.m.
+By April 25, Onoko had been loaded with a cargo of wheat bound for Buffalo, New York, and left at 3:30 p.m.
 She discharged 88,140 bushels of wheat at the Niagara B Elevator.
 Not a bit of the cargo was wet.
 It was thought that Onoko could carry 115,000 to 120,000 bushels of wheat.
 Onoko's capacity to carry oats was believed to be at around 155,000 bushels.
 The Buffalo Courier provides an accurate account of when Onoko arrived in Buffalo.
 It said that "About noon on Saturday the new iron steamer Onoko arrived here with something over 88,000 bushels wheat.
 She left Chicago last Tuesday at 4:20PM and her time in coming down was three days and nineteen and a half hours".

-On May 2, 1882 the writers of the Buffalo Courier wrote a rather unpleasant report about the looks of Onoko:
+On May 2, 1882, the writers of the Buffalo Courier wrote a rather unpleasant report about the looks of Onoko: